dndworld/dndworld.github.io/after-creating-your-character/earn-xp.md

 # How to Earn XP

-This channel explains different ways of gaining XP on the server.
+This guide explains different ways of gaining XP on the server.

 ## Overview